Harbin hotel fire: Casualties

 At 07:50 the fire was considered extinguished, and fire officials discovered 18 fatalities inside the resort with one more fatality at the hospital.
 The death toll rose to 20 a day later, when investigators found one last body under the burned debris.
 The Beijing Jiufangyuyue Commercial and Trading Co confirmed in the days after the fire that all of the deceased victims were members of a 10-day trip through their company, aged 59 to 85.

 All victims of the fire were identified through on-site identification and DNA matching.

 Investigation

-105 firefighters and 30 engines attended the inferno.
 The Ministry of Emergency Management sent a team of workers to assist with investigating the incident.
 A legal representative of the hotel was detained for questioning by the Harbin public security bureau the same day, and the Deputy Director of MEM's fire control bureau immediately ordered safety checks at hospitals, senior living homes, schools, major venues and other hotels.

 Fire officials revealed the next day that the hotel had failed at least five safety inspections in the past two years.
 Harbin's fire department had deemed the building unsafe in 2016 due to its maze-like hallways and shortage of fire exits and extinguishers, and ordered the hotel to suspend operations until compliant.